 Appendix L Changes

 Archived materials are available to Agency employees and Local Workforce Development Boards on the Finance page of the Texas Workforce Commission Intranet.
-All other requests may be e-mailed to Fiscal.TA@twc.state.tx.us.
+All other requests may be e-mailed to Fiscal.TA@twc.texas.gov.
 (Please specify that you are requesting archived FMGC materials, and include the date posted and affected sections in your e-mail.)